kelby/rails-beginner-s-guide/activerecord_convention_configuration/README.md

     config.active_record.time_zone_aware_attributes = true

-This feature can easily be turned off by assigning value <tt>false</tt> .
+This feature can easily be turned off by assigning value `false` .

 If your attributes are time zone aware and you desire to skip time zone conversion to the current Time.zone when reading certain attributes then you can do following: